jokyv/dotfiles/aider/conventions/python_conventions.md

 - Prefer polars over pandas for data analysis with python.
 - Always use the pathlib module to represent filesystem paths.
 - For python class always use it with the dataclasses module.
+- Use uv for Python environment dependency management.
+Do not use pip directly.
+- Do not attempt to edit pyproject.toml: its contents are managed by the uv command.

 ## AI Assistant Menu